Russia is using Turkey to evade sanctions

 The officials described Turkey’s behavior with Russia at this time as very opportunistic, stressing that the agreements on energy and food between Moscow and Ankara raise concerns.

-On Friday, Russian President Vladimir Putin and Turkish President Recep Tayyip Erdogan agreed to enhance cooperation in the fields of economy and energy, after a meeting held between them in Sochi, Russia, on the shores of the Black Sea.
+On Friday, Russian President Vladimir Putin and Turkish President Recep Tayyip Erdogan agreed to enhance cooperation in the fields of economy and energy, following a meeting held between them in Sochi, Russia, on the shores of the Black Sea.

 In a statement, the Kremlin said the two leaders agreed to “strengthen trade exchanges” between the two countries and “realize common aspirations in the field of economy and energy.”